FaisalRahman9393/JokingApp/README.md

 # JokingApp

 This is a simple app that consumes a restful api from http://www.icndb.com/.
+This project was built using xCode 10.3 and refined for xCode 11.

+### To build the project:

+1. clone this repo
+1. open either the xcodeproj files inside the JokingApp/JokingApp or JokingApp/JokingFramework Alternatively you can also open the xcworkspace file which will launch both the framework and the app.

-The project includes two parts:
+### The project includes:

 # A JokingApp for iOS